code-vedant/Yutub/README.md

 ### Version 1 (V1)

-This version focuses on core functionality...
+This version focuses on core functionality.
+I did not prioritize optimization during this phase, as it was my very first significant project.
+V1 includes shaping the UI, handling API interactions, and ensuring basic responsiveness.

 ### Version 2 (V2)

-In this version, I aim to enhance the user experience...
+ In this version, I aim to enhance the user experience by improving smoothness and optimization.
+I will also focus on cleaning up the code and achieving complete responsiveness across devices.

 ### Version 3 (V3)

-This final version will introduce new and exciting features...
+This final version will introduce new and exciting features, further enriching the overall experience for users.